 The Ahnu Sugarpine WP was the lightest hiking shoe that we tested.
 The size 10 pair that we wore weighed in at 1 pound 9 ounces, or about 12.5 ounces per shoe.
 That makes them almost as light as a typical trail runner, and we could really noticed the difference a few ounces makes especially when compared to the heaviest shoe in our review, the Lowa Renegade II GTX Lo - Women's (17 ounces per shoe).

 The waterproof membrane did the trick, and our feet stayed completely dry during our bucket test.
 There was some saturation of the upper though, and the side of the shoe was not quite as high cut as the Oboz Sawtooth Low BDry and the Hoka One One Tor Summit.

 These shoes did surprise us with their durability.
 With an almost completely synthetic upper (there's a narrow band of leather along the bottom) we thought they might easily shred to pieces in the tough desert environment that we tested them in.
 The synthetic material they use is highly abrasion resistant though and we had no issues with scratching or tearing.
-We are still a little concerned about the toe cap though, which doesn't provide near the amount of protection as the large rubber protector on the Keen Voyageur - Women's or the Salomon Ellipse GTX - Women's.
+We are still a little concerned about the toe cap though, which doesn't provide near the amount of protection as the large rubber protector on the Keen Targhee III Low - Women's and the Keen Voyageur - Women's.

 The Ahnu Sugarpine WP retails for $130, which is actually a reasonable price for a fully waterproof shoe in our estimation.